pgarciacamou/go-patterns/DEVELOP.md

 ### Checklist for any PRs

-If needed, Copy paste the following checklist:
+If needed, copy & paste the following checklist:

 ```
 - [ ] Implement feature/update